X-LANCE/Mobile-Env/docs/task-definition-en.md

 #### Define the Event Sources through `event_sources`

-The event sources receive the feedbacks from the OS and checks if they matches some pattern and decide if the event should be triggered.
-The `Task` message expects the defintions of the event sources through the `event_sources` field.
-To define an event source, you need to specify three properties:
+Patterns for OS feedback are defined through `event_sources` field in the task definition file.
+Then at runtime, the instances of the event sources will check if received OS feedback matches the defined pattern and decide if the event should be triggered.
+To define an event source, you need to specify three
+properties:

 + `event` - A `oneof` field defining the particular pattern to be recognized.
-+ `id` - A 32-bit interger providing the unique id for the event source for later referencing. *The id is required to be a **positive** number*.
++ `id` - A 32-bit interger providing the unique id of the event source for later referencing. *The id is required to be a **positive** number*.
 + `repeatability` - An enum from `NONE`, `LAST`, and `UNLIMITED`.
 This field indicates if the event should be triggered repeatedly when the pattern defined by `event` is satisfied continuously.
 The value defaults to `NONE`.
-  - `NONE` indicates to never trigger again, *i.e.*, the event can be triggered by one input only once in an episode.
+  - `NONE` indicates to never trigger again in an episode, *i.e.*, the event can be triggered by one input only once in an episode.
   - `LAST` indicates not to trigger continuously.
 If the identical input matched with the pattern is met continuously, then only the first match will trigger the event.
-However, if the identical input is met again after some different inputss the event can be triggered as usual.
+However, if the identical input is met again after some different inputs, the event can be triggered as before.
-  - `UNLIMITED` conducts no constraints for the repeatability, Once the platform meets the defined pattern, the event will be triggered.
+  - `UNLIMITED` makes no constraints for the repeatability, Once the feedback meets the defined pattern, the event will be triggered.

 The options of `event` is the aforementioned event sources:

-+ `text_recognize`, `text_detect` - These two sources recognize/detect the text
++ `text_recognize`, `text_detect` - These two sources recognizes/detects the
-  contents in the particular region on the screen.
+  text contents in the particular region on the screen.
 The required fields are
   + `expect` - A regex for the expected texts.
   + `rect` - Expects a message with four float properties: `x0`, `y0`, `x1`,
     and `y1` to indicate the screen region where the recognition/detection is conducted.
-The coordinates are expected to be normalized to `[0, 1`].
+The coordinates are expected to be normalized to `[0, 1]`.
-+ `icon_recognize`, `icon_detect` - These two sources recognize/detect the icon
++ `icon_recognize`, `icon_detect` - These two sources recognizes/detects the
-  contents in the particular region on the screen.
-These needs:
+  icon contents in the particular region on the screen.
+They needs:
   + `class` - A string as the certain name of the icon class.
 The name set depends on the mounted icon model.
   + `rect` - Gives the region for the recognition/detection, which is the same with the text event sources.
-+ `icon_match`, `icon_detect_match` - These two sources recognize/detect the
++ `icon_match`, `icon_detect_match` - These two sources recognizes/detects the
   icon contents in the particular region on the screen.
-However, these two event sources check if the icon matches with a reference, which is different from the two icon event sources above.
+In contrast to `icon_recognize` and `icon_detect`, these two event sources check if the icon matches with a reference.
 The required fields are
   + `path` - The path to the reference image.
 Either a relative path from the definition file or an absolute path is acceptable.
 (The latter one is not recommended.)
   + `rect` - The same with the events above.
 + `view_hierarchy_event` - Matches the contents in the VH and expects:
   + `view_hierarchy_path` - The VH path to a specific VH node.
-The format is fairly simplified compared to that in `AppScreen`, which will be detailed below.
+The format is fairly more readable compared to that in `AppScreen`, which will be detailed below.
   + `properties` - The list of the properties to check of the VH node indicated by `view_hierarchy_path`.
 To check a property, you need to provide:
     - `property_name` - The property name.
-The property names are the name of the node attributes in the VH XML required through the command `adb shell uiautomator dump`.
-Besides, four virtual properties `left`, `top`, `right`, and `bottom` are enabled for convenience, which are corresponding to the four coordinates in the `bounds` attribute in the XML respectively.
+The property name is the name of the node attribute in the VH XML acquired through the command `adb shell uiautomator dump`.
+Besides, four virtual properties, `left`, `top`, `right`, and `bottom`, are enabled for convenience, which are corresponding to the four coordinates in the `bounds` attribute in the XML respectively.
-    - `sign` - Works only for the numeric properties and specifies the comparison approach of the reference value with the read value.
+    - `sign` - Works only for the numeric properties and specifies the comparison approach of the reference value with the runtime read value.
       The reference value in the definition is the first operand of the comparators.
 The supported comparators are `EQ` (equal to), `LE` (less than or equal to), `LT` (less than), `GE` (greater than or equal to), `GT` (greater than), and `NE` (inequal to).